Thorium/WebsitePlayground/specifications/Technologies.md

 ### TypeScript ###

-Typescript is statically typed transpiler for JavaScript.
+TypeScript is statically typed transpiler for JavaScript.
 It supports ES6. http://www.typescriptlang.org/

+Browserify (in gulpfile.js) compiles TypeScript files starting from frontend/js/_references.d.ts (references to external modules) and frontend/js/app.ts (references to compiled *.ts files as modules).
+If you have errors, the JavaScript files under www-server folder (dist) may not update.

 ## Possible some more technologies if needed ##